What makes learning at our setting unique? Here are some of the things you need to know that tell you about our core values.

 Outdoor Play

-In addition, we also have a very large grassed, natural play area where we provide activities that are inspired by the Forest School approach.
+In addition, we also have a very large grassed, natural play area where we have freedom to roam in nature and provide activities that are inspired by the Forest School approach.
 To find out more about Forest Schools click here.

 This grass area includes a mud kitchen, a willow den, a hill with a tunnel through it, a fire circle where we cook food together and a rope swing!
-We have a parents campfire evening at the start of the winter and celebrate ‘International Mud Day’ in the summer, which we also welcome our parents to.
+We have a parents campfire evening at the start of the winter and celebrate ‘International Mud Day’ in the summer.

 Partnership with Parents/Carers

 Fundamentally we think that parents and carers are their child’s first and foremost educators.
-When a child first starts, we encourage their parents/carers to spend time in Willow to support them with settling in to Nursery life.
-We also have parent meetings and welcome parent/carers into the Nursery as visitors, volunteers or to help out at special events.
-Parents and carers are always welcome to come and join in the fun!
+When a child first starts, we encourage their parents/carers to spend time in nursery to support them with settling in and getting to know their key person.
+We invite parent/carers into the Nursery as visitors, volunteers or to help out at special events.
+Parents and carers are always welcome to come and join in the fun and we value the relationship we build with you during your child’s time here.

 Learning through Interests and Schemas